FlutterKaigi/2023/README.md

 A Run Configuration is set up to run this app.

 Please check:
-- `.vscode/launch.json` for VS Code
+- `.vscode/launch.json` for VS Code.
 - `.run/~.run.xml` for IntelliJ IDEA or Android Studio.

 ### Contributing